 1. Study Room Design Ideas for Placement

 The location of the workspace is fundamental to making the most of the study room design ideas.
 Ideally, your beautiful study will be in a quiet area or behind closed doors.
-A spare room, for instance, is great, but you can also put a cubbyhole or closet to good use.
-Spatial planning and useful feng shui principles that promote a positive energy flow can help you do so.
+A spare room would be great, but you can also put a cubbyhole or closet to good use.
+Take clues from dorm room designs.
+Also, spatial planning and useful feng shui principles that promote a positive energy flow can help you do so.

 Attending college from home?
 Schedule a Free Interior Design Consultation for help revamping your study room design with college flair!